 Nutritional information is an estimate and is per serving.
 This recipe makes 6 servings.

-Nice work Scott!
-I’m so happy it’s the best pork tenderloin you’ve ever had!
-Thanks so much for the great comments and review💖
+You’re very welcome Julie!
+I’m so happy it’s a keeper!
+Thanks so much for the great comments and review!💗